Dr. Sarnat of the University of Calgary has no relevant financial relationships to disclose.)

 This article includes discussion of desmin body myofibrillar myopathy, chronic noninflammatory myopathy, and cytoplasmic body myopathy.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-Myofibrillar myopathies refer to a heterogeneous group of disorders associated with disintegration of myofibrils and accumulation of Z-disk related proteins.
+Myofibrillar myopathies refer to a heterogeneous group of genetic disorders associated with disintegration of myofibrils and accumulation of Z-disc related proteins, with variable age of onset and disease progression.
 Typically, patients present with lower limb muscle weakness, which slowly spreads to involve truncal, neck-flexor, facial, bulbar, and respiratory muscles.
 Distribution of the weakness may be distal or both proximal and distal.
 Skeletal myopathy may be combined with or preceded by cardiomyopathy, conduction blocks, and arrhythmias resulting in premature sudden death.
 Respiratory muscle weakness can also be a major complication in some patients.
-The age of disease onset and the rate of progression vary depending on the mode of inheritance as well as the specific mutations.
-In this updated article, the author highlights advances in the diagnosis and treatment of myofibrillar myopathies.
+In this updated article, the author highlights advance in the diagnosis and management of myofibrillar myopathies.

 • Myofibrillar myopathies are a subgroup of hereditary protein aggregate myopathies.